GeauxWeisbeck4/geauxweisbeck4.dev-v3/src/content/projects/geauxweisbeck4_dev.md

 ## Planning the Project

 This project really showcases my planning process for projects.
+I wanted to make a digital garden that I really liked to use and that I thought was a creative and fun way to showcase my skills, knowledge, and projects.

+I did some research on some of my favorite digital garden designs and found a few (especially one) that really spoke to me.
+Here are some of those examples:

+So I then next laid out my plan for completing the project using a few of my favorite productivity tools, Logseq, Notion, and Asana.